Navigating Motherhood with a Disability

 When my son turned two, I decided I was tired of suffering in silence.
 (No pun intended.)

-I’ve always known I would need hearing support with age…yet a part of me always hoped I could manage without.
+I’ve always known I would need hearing support with age, yet a part of me always hoped I could manage without.
 I started the journey of finding a specialist to help navigate my options — whatever they were.
-Thankfully DFW has vast medical resources and my first referral panned out.
-The ENT seemed comfortable managing my case and initial treatment options sounded promising.
+Thankfully, DFW has vast medical resources, and my first referral panned out.
+The ENT seemed comfortable managing my case, and the initial treatment options sounded promising.

 Woman wears headphones and points up with one finger during a hearing test.